aws-samples/serverless-partner-integration-endless-aisle/README.md

 ```bash
 aws cognito-idp admin-create-user --user-pool-id <REACT_APP_USER_POOL_ID> --username <UserName> --user-attributes Name="email",Value="<USER_EMAIL>" Name="email_verified",Value=true
 ```
+- User will receive password in their email.
+- Open CloudFront URL in a web browser.
+Login to the website with username and password.
+- Use features like Partner Lookup, Product search, Placing and order, and Order Lookup etc.
+- If you have set up email correctly while setting the infrastructure, you will receive and email in the given email address for every order.
+- Please approve email link received in email address.
-User will receive password in their email.
-You can use postman to generate ID_Token and call following API with token, or login into AWS account and test APIs using API GAteway's inbuilt testing page to see results.
+- You can also use postman to generate ID_Token and call following API with token, or login into AWS account and test APIs using API GAteway's inbuilt testing page to see results.

 ### Request templates